 - Leaning Back ball goes over the ball…..
 Meet B.O.B. (body over the ball)…do it again

-For this year’s COE players will be asked to participate in a goal setting formal process.
-Players will fill out Goal Setting Form starting October 2nd answering brief questions involving the Qualities of a Great Athlete Players, 2 short term goals, 1 intermediate goal and 1 long term goal in the COE.
-Within each goal players much outline two action step he/she will take to accomplish this goal.
-Action steps should be used as benchmarks to periodically assess strengths/weaknesses allowing for adoption of a step to make sure goal will be accomplished.
+- Within each goal players must outline two action steps he/she will take to accomplish this goal.
+Action steps will be used as benchmarks to periodically assess strengths/weaknesses allowing for adoption of a step to make sure goal will be accomplished.
 Goals can be checked quarterly with COE/PA Quarterly Report and Coaches notes.

-At the end of the Center of Excellence players evaluations amongst other features will be based on player’s original goals and their actions to reach goals.
+- At the end of the Center of Excellence and Performance Academy, players evaluations amongst other features will be based on player’s original goals and their actions to reach goals.
 Players will be assessed not only on their competitive status within the group, but on ability to improve individually within their goals.